jdang4/Benchmarking-DB/README.md

 ## 3) Get the network to be created on host2

-From my experience, in order to get the network that was created on host1, I had to create a running container that connects to that network.
+From my experience, in order to get the network that was created on host1, I had to create a running container that connects to that network on host2.
 Once I am able to verify that the network that was created on host1 is now created on host2, I can then run the application on a different host

 ```console
 $ docker run --name running-redis -e ALLOW_EMPTY_PASSWORD=yes --rm -itd --network benchmark-network bitnami/redis:latest